Floppy/web3dguide/en/tut51.md

 One more thing to talk about, and those are access modifiers.
 Sound daunting, but again really aren't.
 Each variable or function in a class has an access modifier, which tells you who or what is allowed to use it.
-Oh, I just have to introduce <EM>packages</EM> as well, which are just like a collection of classes.
+Oh, I just have to introduce *packages* as well, which are just like a collection of classes.
 Anyway, here's a list of the access modifiers and what they mean:

 <DL>